ryhanlon/my_neighborhood/README.md

 - *Coding Session - Google Maps with React JS* by Ryan Waite, [video](https://www.youtube.com/watch?v=5J6fs_BlVC0&feature=youtu.be)
 I used this tutorial to set up Google Maps in React and filter input.
 Also see StackOverFlow answer below

+- *Modal Dialogs in React* by Dave Ceddia [article](https://daveceddia.com/open-modal-in-react/) Used this tutorial for the modal window--SideBarDrawer

 - *Using Google Maps in React Component* at [StackOverFlow answer by tremby](https://stackoverflow.com/questions/48493960/using-google-map-in-react-component)

 - *ReactJS - get latitude on click and show it in input* [StackOverFlow answer by mersocarlin](https://stackoverflow.com/questions/46387375/reactjs-get-latitude-on-click-and-show-it-in-input)